24 Hours in A&E

-24 Hours in A&E is a British documentary programme, set in a teaching hospital in inner London.
+24 Hours in A&E is a British factual medical documentary programme, airing on Channel 4, set in a teaching hospital in inner London.
 Initially it was filmed in King's College Hospital in Denmark Hill, Camberwell, but in the seventh series, the setting was changed to St George's Hospital in Tooting, Wandsworth.
 For season 30 the setting changed again, this time moving out of London to Queens Medical Centre in Nottingham.
 Cameras film round the clock for 28 days, 24 hours a day in A&E (Accident and Emergency).
 It offers unprecedented access to one of Britain's busiest A&E departments.

 Overview

 24 Hours in A&E gives viewers behind the scenes access to King's College Hospital in Camberwell and St George's Hospital Accident & Emergency Department, in Tooting, SW London.
-In season 30, the series relocated to Queens Medical Center in Nottingham.
+In season 30, the series relocated to Queen's Medical Centre in Nottingham.
 Series one aired every Wednesday at 21:00 and consisted of 14 one-hour episodes.
 The filming took place over 28 days using 70 fixed cameras and is the largest documentary series Channel 4 has ever made.

 The series enables viewers to see the challenges that A&E staff face as they treat the patients that come through the doors every day.

 The episodes show how the staff work as a team to treat those patients present involved in a full range of minor and serious conditions, both medical (suspected heart attack, aortic abdominal aneurysm, stroke) and trauma (from household accidents to road traffic collisions).
 The fly-on-the-wall footage is intercut with subsequent interviews with staff, patients and relatives giving their perspectives and background on the events shown.

 Filming for the second series ended in March 2012.
 It began broadcasting on 16 May 2012, again appearing in the Wednesday 21:00 slot.
 The seventh series was filmed in St George's Hospital, Tooting.
-The first episode of this series was broadcast on 29 October 2014 at 21:00.
+The first episode of this series was broadcast on 30 October 2014 at 21:00.